- Consider Mediation

 - If the defendant is a minor, you must find out the name of the defendant's guardian.

 - If the defendant is a business or government agency, you should know who the agent for service of process is (the legal representative of the organization to be notified of the suit.)

 - Are any of the defendants in the military service as defined in Section 101 of the Soldiers and Sailors' Relief Act of 1940?

-If you live in Sacramento County and would like to obtain forms through the mail, you must submit a request for forms, along with a large self-addressed, stamped manila envelope.
+If you do not have access to a computer, you may contact the Small Claims clerk’s office to obtain the appropriate forms.
+You may also obtain forms through the mail by submitting a request for forms, along with a large self-addressed, stamped manila envelope.
 Please send your request to the following address:

 Sacramento County Small Claims Court